I have nothing but praise for Audley who are a true specialist in what they do. Not only that they...

 Please note that some of the balcony balustrades are lower than the EU recommended height.
 Please let us know if you have any concerns about this and do take care when using the balconies.

-Although the hotel only has a small beach, five minutes' car-ride away is Mon Choisy Beach, a long stretch of beautiful beach, perfect for strolling, swimming and sunbathing.
+The hotel has a small beach cove with sun loungers, canopy beds and cosy, cushioned shell seats.
+Although the hotel only has a small beach, just five minutes' drive away is Mon Choisy Beach, a long stretch of blonde sand.

 Food and drink